-Sending a push notification is every developer need, in order to re-target the dormant users.
+Sending a push notification is every developer need, in order to re-target the dormant users and increase the app retention rate.
 In this tutorial, I will be covering that exact thing which is “How to send push notification using Firebase in Android”

 Firebase is really time-saving Google product for developers, from collecting data to sending a notification to your users, Firebase provides pretty much everything.

 The end result of this tutorial, you will be able to send push notification from Firebase as in the following video:

 HIGHLY RECOMMENDED: What is Firebase Remote Config and how to implement it in Android?

 - 1 What is Push Notification?

 - 2 What is FCM (Firebase Cloud Messaging)

 - 3 How to send and receive push notification using Firebase in Android?

 What is Push Notification?